Student finalist teams

 All the Competition Details

-All contestants will identify any social, environmental or economic problem, create a 2-page summary and 3-minute video explaining the problem and an innovative, sustainable, business-oriented idea to solve it and submit their materials online by the submission deadline.
+All contestants will identify any sustainability problem (as defined by the UN Sustainable Development Goals), create a 2-page summary and 3-minute video explaining the problem and an innovative, sustainable, business-oriented idea to solve it and submit their materials online by the submission deadline.

 On the day of the Finals, finalists teams will present and pitch their idea to a panel of Final Round judges who will score using the same Judges' Rubric and will determine the award prizes.

 Immediately following the Final Round presentations, we'll hear from our Keynote speaker, the Social Innovator of the Year, and prizes will be announced at the conclusion of the day.

 |Deadline to Submit Entries||Monday||November 14, 2022||NOON EST|

 |Finalists Announced (all contestants will be notified by email)||Tuesday||November 22, 2022||NOON EST|